TRISTAN-ORF/TRISTAN/docs/source/user_guide.md

 1. Parsing data into a HDF5 database

 Use `--data` to only perform data loading. `--overwrite_data` can be used to overwrite ribosome profiling data.
-Genome information cannot be overwritten and requires the creation of a new database instead.
+Genome information cannot be overwritten and requires the creation of a new database instead (or deletion of the existing one).

 2. Optimizing a model on the HDF5 database **(GPU required)**